argumentcomputer/zk-light-clients/aptos/docs/src/run/setup_proof_server.md

 # Deploy the Proof Server

-As previously stated, we have two components to deploy for the Proof Server to work as intended.
+We have two components to deploy for the Proof Server to work as intended.
 The primary and the secondary server.
 There is no particular order in which they should be deployed, but here we will deploy the secondary and then the primary.

+For best results, the primary and secondary servers should be deployed to **different server instances**, so that proof generation can happen in parallel if necessary.

 ## Requirements

-Make sure that the configuration specified in [the dedicated section](./configuration.md) are met.
+Make sure to finish the [initial configuration](./configuration.md) first.

-## SNARK proofs

-We mentioned earlier that the Proof Server has the capabilities of handling two types of proofs: either Sphinx core proofs or SNARK proofs using Plonk.
-The circuit artifacts for the SNARK proofs are stored in a remote storage.
-The current address for the storage can be found [here](https://github.com/lurk-lab/sphinx/blob/dev/prover/src/install.rs).

 ## Environment variables

-- `RUSTFLAGS="-C target-cpu=native --cfg tokio_unstable"`:
+- `RUSTFLAGS="-C target-cpu=native --cfg tokio_unstable -C opt-level=3"`:
     - `-C target-cpu=native`: This will ensure that the binary is optimized for the CPU it is running on.
 This is very important for [plonky3](https://github.com/plonky3/plonky3?tab=readme-ov-file#cpu-features) performance.
     - `--cfg tokio_unstable`: This will enable the unstable features of the Tokio runtime.
 This is necessary for aptos dependencies.
+    - `-C opt-level=3`: This turns on the maximum level of compiler optimizations.
     - This can also be configured in `~/.cargo/config.toml` instead by adding:
         ```toml
         [target.'cfg(all())']
-        rustflags = ["--cfg", "tokio_unstable", "-C", "target-cpu=native"]
+        rustflags = ["--cfg", "tokio_unstable", "-C", "target-cpu=native", "-C", "opt-level=3"]
         ```

+Make sure to launch the proof servers with `cargo +nightly-2024-05-31`.

 > **Note**
 >